-- I have the honour to refer to Resolution No. XVII passed by the Legislative Council on the 30th of July, 1943, in which it was resolved that a Committee of the Council be appointed to examine the question of granting war bonus to Government Pensioners. - 2 In pursuance of the Resolution cited above a Committee comprising Honourable E. G. Woolford, O.B.E., K.C., Chairman, Honourable F. J. Seaford, C.B.E., and Honourable Vincent Roth was appointed to examine the question.
+- I have the honour to refer to Resolution No. XVII passed by the Legislative Council on the 30th of July, 1943, in which it was resolved that a Committee of the Council be appointed to examine the question of granting war bonus to Government Pensioners. - 2.
+In pursuance of the Resolution cited above a Committee comprising Honourable E. G. Woolford, O.B.E., K.C., Chairman, Honourable F. J. Seaford, C.B.E., and Honourable Vincent Roth was appointed to examine the question.

 The Committee submitted to His Excellency, Sir Gordon Lethem, a report dated 30th May, 1944, signed by Mr. Woolford and Mr. Roth.
-In their report the Committee recommended payment of war bonus to Government pensioners resident in the Colony with effect from 1st January, 1943, and suggested a graduated scale of payments for consideration. - 3.
-In April, 1943, the Secretary of State for the Colonies had communicated a circular setting out for the guidance of Colonial Governments the main considerations affecting the question and the objections in principle to the grant of war bonus to Government Pensioners. in May, 1944, the Secretary of State, however, informed Colonial Governments that H.M.
-Government U.K. had decided to temporary increases in the lower ranges of pensions in order to mitigate cases of severe hardship and subsequently, in July, 1944, advised that as the result of the action taken in the U.K. it had become necessary to revise the views previously expressed on this matter.
-He further advised that, as the U.K. Pensions (Increase) Act.
-1944, passed by Parliament to give effect to that decision applied irrespective of the residence of the pensioners, if the position of local pensioners were reconsidered he would be glad if consideration could be given to extending to pensioners of any Colony resident in the United Kingdom (and elsewhere) including persons receiving pensions under a Widows and Orphans' Pension Scheme the same rate of war bonus which may be adopted for persons living in the Colony. - 4.
-The whole question has been carefully considered by Government and, with the advice of the Executive Council and the concurrence of the Secretary of State, it has been decided to invite the Legislative Council to approve of the payment of temporary war bonus to all pensioners of this Government wherever resident (including Widows and Orphans' Fund Pensioners) whose Pensions do not exceed \$720 per annum on the scale set out below with effect from 1st January, 1944:-
+In their report the Committee recommended payment of war bonus to Government pensioners resident in the Colony with effect from 1st January, 1943, and suggested a graduated scale of payments for con- - 3.
+In April, 1943, the Secretary of State for the Colonies had communicated a circular setting out for the guidance cf. Colonial Governments the main consid-Colonial Governments the main considerations affecting the question and the objections in principle to the grant of war bonus to Government Pensioners. in May, 1944, the Secretary of State, however, informed Colonial Governments that H.M.
+Government in the U.K. had decided to grant temporary increases in the lower ranges of pensions in order to mitigate cases of severe hardship and subsequently, in July, 1944 advised that as the result of severe hardship and subsequently, in July, 1944, advised that as the result of the action taken in the U.K. it had become necessary to revise the views previously expressed on this matter.
+He further advised that, as the U.K. Pensions (Increase) Act, 1944, passed by Parliament to give effect to that decision applied irrespective of the residence of the pensioners if the position dence of the pensioners, if the position of local pensioners were reconsidered he would be glad if consideration could be given to extending to pensioners of any Colony resident in the United Kingdom (and elsewhere) including persons receiving pensions under a Widows and Orphans' Pension Scheme the same rate of war bonus which may be adopted for persons living in the Colony persons living in the Colony. - The whole question has been carefully considered by Government and, with the advice of the Executive Council and the concurrence of the Secretary of State, it has been decided to invite the Legislative Council to approve of the payment of temporary war bonus to all pensioners of this Government wherever resident (including Widows Orphans' Fund Pensioners) whose Pensions do not exceed \$720 per annum on the scale set out below with effect from 1st January, 1944:-

 15% on first \$240 per annum.
-10% on next \$240 per annum 5% on next \$240 per annum.
+10% on next \$240 per annum.
+5% on next \$240 per annum.